pendulum-chain/spacewalk/pallets/vault-registry/README.md

 ## Testing

-Run `cargo +nightly` from the root folder of this directory.
+Run `cargo +nightly test` from the root folder of this directory.

 ## Runtime Integration